Clariteia/minos-documentation/docs/quickstart/aggregate.md

 Exam("Mid-term", timedelta(hours=1, minutes=30))
 ```

-One important thing to notice is that the `Aggregate` class also provides another additional fields related both with the identification and versioning that must not be provided by the developer (they are computed internally).
+One important thing to notice is that the `Aggregate` class also provides another additional fields related to both with the identification and versioning that must not be provided by the developer (they are computed internally).
 The concrete fields are the following:
 * `uuid: UUID` Unique identifier of the instance.
 * `version: int` Version of the instance, computed as an auto-incremental integer starting from `1` during the creation process.
 * `created_at: datetime` Creation timestamp of the instance.